Coxeter Pairs, Ammann Patterns and Penrose-like Tilings: Introduction

-Our next step is to derive a precise "dualization formula" (\ref{dualization_formula}).
+Our next step is to derive a precise ``dualization formula" (\ref{dualization_formula}).
 We explain how this formula may be used to convert each Ammann pattern into a dual Penrose-like tiling, and to systematically derive key properties of that tiling including its Ammann decoration, its inflation transformation, and its matching rules.
 We emphasize that our approach is rather different from the previous generalized dual \cite{deBruijn81b, SocolarLevineSteinhardt85} and cut-and-project \cite{deBruijn81b, KramerNeri84, DuneauKatz85, GahlerRhyner86, MoodyModelSetsSurvey, BaakeGrimme} methods in that these other approaches generate a wide range of tilings for any given symmetry that are not generally self-similar and do not possess inflation rules.

 Using these techniques, we then present the complete set of {\it minimal} Ammann patterns and Penrose-like tilings.
 These have the minimal set of 1D Ammann directions compatible with their orientational symmetry.
-There are only a handful of such minimal patterns/tilings: six in 2D, five in 3D, one in 4D, and none in higher dimensions.
-These include all of the previously-obtained Ammann patterns/Penrose-like tilings: the original Penrose tiling \cite{Penrose74, Gardner77, Penrose78, deBruijn81b, SocolarSteinhardt86, GrunbaumShephard} (in 2D, with 10-fold symmetry), the Ammann-Beenker pattern \cite{GrunbaumShephard, Beenker, AmmannGrunbaumShephard, Socolar89} (in 2D, with 8-fold symmetry), the Ammann-Socolar tiling \cite{Socolar89} (in 2D, with 12-fold symmetry), and the Socolar-Steinhardt tiling \cite{SocolarSteinhardt86} (in 3D, with icosahedral symmetry).
-The remaining minimal patterns/tilings are new: three of the six 2D patterns, four of the five 3D patterns, and the 4D pattern.
-We provide figures explicitly displaying each of the six minimal 2D patterns/tilings along with their Ammann decorations and inflation rules.
+There are only a handful of such minimal patterns/tilings: eleven in 2D, nine in 3D, one in 4D, and none in higher dimensions.
+These include all of the previously-obtained Ammann patterns/Penrose-like tilings: the original Penrose tiling \cite{Penrose74, Gardner77, Penrose78, deBruijn81b, SocolarSteinhardt86, GrunbaumShephard} (in 2D, with 10-fold symmetry), the Ammann-Beenker pattern \cite{GrunbaumShephard, Beenker, AmmannGrunbaumShephard, Socolar89} (in 2D, with 8-fold symmetry), the Ammann-Socolar tiling \cite{Socolar89} (in 2D, with 12-fold symmetry), a previously-unpublished tiling found by Socolar (in 2D, with 12-fold symmetry) \cite{SocolarPrivate}, and the Socolar-Steinhardt tiling \cite{SocolarSteinhardt86} (in 3D, with icosahedral symmetry).
+The remaining minimal patterns/tilings are new: seven of the eleven 2D patterns, eight of the nine 3D patterns, and the 4D pattern.
+We provide figures displaying each of the eleven minimal 2D patterns/tilings along with their Ammann decorations and inflation rules.